-1. Approval to deliver cycle training and cycling related projects in the London Borough of Barnet through entering an Access Agreement under the London Borough of Enfield and Haringey's joint framework agreement and a Call Off contract with Cycle Confident Ltd, for the financial year 2018 - 19.
+1. Approval to deliver cycle training and cycling related projects in the London Borough of Barnet for the financial year 2019-20 by calling off from the London Borough of Enfield and Haringey's joint framework agreement with Cycle Confident Ltd.